-

 (25) where

 $ k_{n}\left(R_{\min }\right) $ is the local wave number for the n-th channel at the minimum position of the Coulomb pocket, and$ k_{0} $ is that for the entrance channel.
-In CCFULL, coupled-channels equations are solved by using the incoming wave boundary condition (IWBC), and integrating the equations directly with the modified Numerov method.
-The transmission coefficient$ T_{n} $ of the n-th channel satisfies:$ \begin{aligned} u_{m}(R) & = \sum_{n} T_{n} \chi_{n m}(R), \end{aligned} $
+In CCFULL, coupled-channel equations are solved by using the incoming wave boundary condition (IWBC) and integrating the equations directly with the modified Numerov method.
+The transmission coefficient$ T_{n} $ of the n-th channel satisfies$ \begin{aligned} u_{m}(R) & = \sum_{n} T_{n} \chi_{n m}(R), \end{aligned} $

 (26) where